 Just before Pik was transferred to Qui-Gon and Obi-Wan's protection, he was joined by half-Hapan actress Valey Res'cuni.
 She was twenty years standard, a year older than Obi-Wan, but he thought she looked younger.
 And way too thin, as well as really too attractive.
 From the start he wondered how such a girl could hope to portray a Jedi padawan.

-Obi-Wan wasn’t at all surprised when his Master only found the whole situation amusing.
-He rolled his eyes at the Council’s paranoia, and chuckled more kindly as the two actors tried to imitate being Jedi, then offered advice.
+It wasn't at all a surprised that his Master only found the whole situation amusing.
+He rolled his eyes at the Council's paranoia, and chuckled more kindly as the two actors tried to imitate being Jedi, then offered advice.
 Obi-Wan knew the Council would disapprove of that, but saw no point in mentioning that.
 This just might be one of those cases where it would further encourage his Master.

-There was one particular scene in the script, in which Anit’s Master guided her through an advanced kata.
-The script didn’t specify which one.
-Pik called the producer and director both to ask which one, and learned they were undecided, at which point Qui-Gon chose one, one he had recently taught to Obi-Wan.
+There was one particular scene in the script, in which Anit's Master guided her through an advanced kata.
+The script didn't specify which one.
+Pik called the screenwriter and director both to ask which one, but neither of them had even thought about that question.
+When he heard that, Qui-Gon chose one, one he had recently taught to Obi-Wan.

-“Okay, we have to do that one,” she gasped out when.
-“Bribe the producer, beg the director, but we have to do it.”
+"Okay, we have to do that one," she gasped out when they were more or less done.
+"Bribe the writer, beg the director, but we have to do it."

 So they practiced it again and again, Qui-Gon adding Pik to his choreography.
 The first time he replaced himself with the Twi'lek, Res’cuni squirmed hopelessly and messed the routine up.
 "Sorry," she said afterwards.
 "Just have to get comfortable with it."
 A few more times and the worst of that was past.
 A few more, and Obi-Wan even found himself feeling some grudging admiration for both actors, for now they were getting into character, and he thought they might actually seem believable to most.